 - Vitamin D supplementation did not lead to a significantly lower incidence of invasive cancer of any type when compared to the placebo group.

 - A minor observation was that participants with a normal body-mass-index (non-obese participants) who received Vitamin D supplement had a lower incidence of cancer when compared to placebo.
 This observation could be explained on the basis of hormonal dysregulation in obese individuals that could reduce the benefit of the Vitamin D supplement.

 In summary, this large-scale, randomized study clearly shows that high dose Vitamin D supplementation does not result in lower incidence of cancer.
+The recommended dose of Vitamin D is 400–800 IU/day or 10–20 micrograms.
 Vitamin D supplementation may still help with bone related conditions and we do need sufficient amount of Vitamin D through sun exposure and diet for good health, but excessive supplementation does not add value from a cancer prevention perspective.